algonitish/SwissAlgoKnife/README.md

 - SwissAlgoKnife.py - just an entry point to the application.
 - SAKModules - Folder containing all utilities.
 Each utility is designed to also be a standalone file.
 - IBKRAllinone.py - All IBKR functions in one file: Connect, get OHLC Data, get Tick Data
 - MySQL_Allinone.py - All MySQL functions in one file: Connect, store OHLC Data, store Tick Data.
-Retrieval function WIP.
+(TODO: (1) Retrieval function WIP, (2) store Option Chain Data.)
 - IBKR_Connect_Window.py - older window.
 To connect to IBKR.
 - IBKR_Historical_Window.py - older window.
 To get OHLC Data.
 - IBKR_Tick_Data_Window.py - older window.
 To get tick Data.
+- SAK_NSEOptionChainExtractor.py - crawls and collects data from NSE Options Chain pages.
+Creates a separate CSV file for each symbol.
+Will keep appending to CSV if file isn't removed from directory.
+(TODO: (1) Subdivide Downloads directory into different folders for different types of downloaded data, (2) pick up list_identifiers from a file instead of hardcoded values.)
 - ALPACA_Connect.py - WIP.
 - SAK_Zerodha.py - coming sooner.
 - SAK_Fyers.py - coming later.